martyro/spiel/README.md

 # spiel

-Spiel - a social media tool for creating, finding, improving and structurizing real-life events.
+Spiel - a social media tool for creating, finding, improving and structurizing real-life party events.